mjpritchard/test-decap-help/content/docs/interactive-computing/graphical-linux-desktop-access-using-nx.md

-"Nomachine Enterprise Desktop" available from the more publicised download link on the NoMachine website or other applications in the NoMachine suite: the desktop edition contains additional components to enable remote access to your **own** (e.g. desktop) machine from a remote location: perhaps convenient but not what we are trying to enable for you here.
+"Nomachine Enterprise Desktop" available from the more publicised download link on the NoMachine website or other applications in the NoMachine suite: the desktop edition contains additional components to enable remote access to your **own** (local) machine from a remote location: perhaps convenient but not what we are trying to enable for you here.

 The **NoMachine Enterprise Client** is purely a client to connect to a remote
-server: in our case the server is at the JASMIN end, providing an additional (graphical desktop) interface to JASMIN.
+server: in our case the server is at the JASMIN end, where the desktop session will exist.

 Remember to check for updates for the enterprise client to ensure you always have the latest stable version.
 You can configure the application to check for